harshitahluwalia7895/100DaysOfMLCode/README.md

 ## My Journey towards Machine Learning upto 2018
 ![alt_text](https://github.com/harshitahluwalia7895/100DaysOfMLCode/blob/master/collage.jpg)

-#### At the end of this readme I've attached some of the Amazing infographics that are from Analytics Vidhya and <code>soon I will be organising 26 weeks of ML Code where you can learn Machine Learning in just 26 weeks .
+#### At the end of this readme I've attached some of the Amazing infographics that are from Analytics Vidhya and <code> I have started  26 weeks of ML Code where you can learn Machine Learning in just 26 weeks .
 I will post the Schedule sooon that on which week you have to study which topic</code>

 # How to Learn Machine Learning
 <code>While i don't want to overstate the complexity of the field, 30 days is awfully short.</code>